AdobeDocs/id-service.en/help/reference/chrome-samesite-labelling.md

 # Google Chrome SameSite labelling changes {#samesite}

-The SameSite attribute is part of the cookie standard.
-The SameSite attribute can have one of 3 values: strict, lax, or none.
-The first two values have been supported by Chrome, Firefox, Edge, Safari, and Opera starting in November 2017.
-In 2018, the standard was updated to include an additional setting, none.
+The SameSite attribute provides information to browsers on when and how to fire cookies in first and third-party scenarios.
+The SameSite attribute can have one of three values: `strict`, `lax`, or `none`.
+The first two values have been supported by Chrome, Firefox, Edge, Safari, and Opera since November 2017.
+The value `none` was introduced in 2018.
 However, some older browsers do not support this setting.
-In May 2019, Google announced they would be changing the default from none to lax when a cookie does not specify a SameSite value.
+In May 2019, Google announced they would be changing the default from `none` to `lax` when a cookie does not specify a SameSite value.

 SameSite attribute is part of the [cookie standard](https://tools.ietf.org/html/draft-ietf-httpbis-rfc6265bis-03#section-4.1).

+## SameSite attribute values

 | Values | Descriptions |
 | ------ | ------------ |